GetPageSpeed/nginx-extras-docs/docs/lua/acme.md

   preferred_chain = nil,
   -- callback function that allows to wait before signaling ACME server to validate challenge_start_callback = nil,
+  -- the dict of dns providers, each provider should have following struct: dns_provider_accounts = {},
 }
 ```